Adapt and Diffuse: Sample-adaptive Reconstruction via Latent Diffusion Models: Background

 where the first term corresponds to an unconditional score model trained to predict noise on the signal without any information about the forward model $\mathcal{A}$.
 The score of the likelihood term however is challenging to estimate in general.
-Various approaches have emerged to incorporate the data acquisition model into an unconditional diffusion process, including projection-based approaches \cite{song2021solving, chung2022score, chung2022come}, restricting updates to stay on a given manifold \cite{chung2022diffusion, chung2022improving}, spectral approaches \cite{kawar2022denoising}, or methods that tailor the diffusion process to the degradation \cite{welker2022driftrec, fabian2023diracdiffusion, delbracio2023inversion}.
+Various approaches have emerged to incorporate the data acquisition model into a diffusion process, including projection-based approaches \citep{song2021solving, chung2022score, chung2022come}, restricting updates to stay on a given manifold \citep{chung2022improving}, spectral approaches \citep{kawar2022denoising}, or methods that tailor the diffusion process to the degradation \citep{welker2022driftrec, fabian2023diracdiffusion, delbracio2023inversion}. \citet{chung2022diffusion} proposes Diffusion Posterior Sampling (DPS) that approximates the gradient of the likelihood as $\nabla_{\vct{x}_i} \log p(\vct{y} | \vct{x}_i) \approx \nabla_{\vct{x}_i} \log p(\vct{y} | \hat{\vct{x}}_0(\vct{x}_i))$, where $\hat{\vct{x}}_0(\vct{x}_i)$ is the posterior mean estimate obtained from the score model.

+More recently, a flurry of activity has emerged to deploy LDMs for inverse problem solving.
+The most straightforward approach is to perform posterior sampling in latent space via the DPS approximation

+which can be viewed as a "vanilla" extension of DPS to the latent domain \citep{rout2023solving} .
+We referred to this technique as Latent-DPS following \citet{song2023solving}.
+However, Latent-DPS achieves poor performance out-of-the-box due to the inaccuracy of the approximation in early stages of diffusion and due to additional complications introduced by the decoder \citep{rout2023solving, song2023solving, chung2023prompt}.
+To address the latter concern, \citet{rout2023solving} proposes two extensions of Latent-DPS: GML-DPS, that guides the diffusion towards fixed points of the encoder-decoder composition, and PSLD which adds a "gluing" term in order to avoid inconsistencies at mask boundaries.
+Authors in \citet{song2023solving} take a different route and propose ReSample, a sampling technique that enforces data consistency directly on the posterior means by solving the optimization problem or its pixel domain equivalent, both referred to as hard data consistency. \citet{chung2023prompt} leverages text-to-image LDMs and incorporates prompt-tuning into their algorithm while combining Latent-DPS and hard data consistency.